Get fully comprehensive short-term car insurance - from one hour to 28 days.

 in the app

-One hour car insurance – for the car sharers and the test drivers.
+One hour car insurance is perfect for car sharing and test driving.

 Just sign up, buy a policy, and you'll be ready to get behind the wheel in a few minutes.